Insider Selling: eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Sells 9,000 Shares of Stock

-eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of eXp World stock in a transaction that occurred on Friday, January 21st.
-The stock was sold at an average price of $25.70, for a total value of $231,300.00.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
+eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Glenn Darrel Sanford sold 9,000 shares of the firm’s stock in a transaction dated Tuesday, January 25th.
+The shares were sold at an average price of $24.76, for a total value of $222,840.00.
+The sale was disclosed in a filing with the SEC, which can be accessed through this link.

 Glenn Darrel Sanford also recently made the following trade(s):